-This article will help you setup a CDN for your WordPress site hosted on Best WordPress Solutions, through Amazon’s CloudFront Service.
+This article will help you setup a CDN for your WordPress site, through Amazon’s CloudFront Service.
 This will allow browsers to fetch data much faster, as it will be cached on an intermediary server, that is supposed to handle much less requests, hence providing faster delivery times.

 What is Amazon CloudFront?

 Amazon CloudFront is a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment.

 Amazon CloudFront is massively scaled and globally distributed.
 The CloudFront network has 225+ points of presence (PoPs) that are interconnected via the AWS backbone delivering ultra-low latency performance and high availability to your end users.

 Amazon CloudFront is a highly secure CDN that provides both network and application level protection.